misselvexu/mixmicro-cropdb/SECURITY.md

 ## Supported Versions

-These are the versions of Nitrite that are currently being supported with security updates.
+These are the versions of Crop that are currently being supported with security updates.

 | Version | Supported          |